A little about us

 services and products

 Probe-microphone hearing aid measures

 The starting picture for our website and the one here shows a real-ear measurement, probe-microphone used to test the hearing aid while it is in your ear.
-It is the preferred way of making sure that the hearing aid gain and output characterisitcs are appropriate for your particular hearing impairment.
+It is the preferred way of making sure that the hearing aid gain and output characteristics are appropriate for your particular hearing impairment.
 We know hearing and hearing aids.

 Our services include: